ncooke3/Zen/README.md

-# Meditation Timer
+# Zen: A Meditation Timer

 A simple timer for your meditiation sessions.
 No unecessary frills and no harsh alarms– just enjoy the journey!

-Features:
+## Features:

 • Start("begin")/Stop("end)/Reset("again") timer functionality

 • Peaceful meditation singing bowl sounds at the beginning and end of each session

 • Set session length in increments of 5 minutes (default at 10)

-Usage:
+## Usage:

 • Select session length using slider

 • Press "begin"

 • Meditate

 • Meditation bowl will signal session end

-• Enjoy quote provided courtesy of
+• Enjoy updated quote of the day provided courtesy of https://quotes.rest/qod?category=inspire

 • Please keep screen on while timer is running

-Frameworks:
+## Frameworks:

 • Alamofire

 • SwiftyJSON

 • SwiftySound

 • NVActivityIndicatorView